On and off relationship

 After the unsuccessful Rallye Golf, VW stayed away from the WRC as a works team for a long time, but offered customer cars for the popular Kit Car class in the nineties.
 Both the Golf III and Golf IV Kit Car iterations were also available with TDI engines, but VW probably doesn't want to remember this so I better move on.

 In 2011 VW announced that they would enter the WRC with the Polo R WRC.
 While a heavy development program was carried out by drivers such as Carlos Sainz, VW Motorsport entered the WRC in 2012 with the Skoda Fabia S2000.
 This was mainly done to gather knowledge about the championship and give the new team under the leadership of Jost Capito some experience.
+This time VW Motorsport had the right funding to do it properly and with a technical team lead by ex Sauber F1 engineer Willy Rampf and ex Peugoet Sport engineer Francois-Xavier Demaison there was little that could go wrong.
 The Polo R WRC was renowned for its long suspension travel that was made possible by inclining the struts and mounting them as low as possible at the uprights.
 Such an approach wasn't entirely new, in fact the manner in which it was done would indicate that the engineers at VW Motorsport had pretty good look at the Fabia S2000.

 Originally the Polo R WRC was due to debut at the 2012 Rally Sardegna, but it was decided against it in favour of more development time.
 When the car made its debut in 2013, Sebastian Ogier/Julien Ingrassia, Jari Matti Latvala/Mikka Anttila were contesting the full season, while a third Polo R WRC was added later in the season for Andreas Mikkelsen (co driven by Mikko Markkula/Paul Nagle).
-The team kept this driver line up for the entirety of the program.
-The first win came on only the second outing in Sweden courtesy of Ogier/Ingrassia.
+While the team kept this driver line up for the entirety of the program, VW Motorsport director Jost Capito departed for the McLaren F1 team in the summer of 2016 and was replaced by former team manager Sven Smeets.
+After the first win came on only the second outing in Sweden courtesy of Ogier/Ingrassia, they kept on coming.
 Across the next four season, 42 wins should follow for VW Motorsport on its way to four manufacturer titles while Ogier secured four drivers titles with the Polo R WRC.
 The championship went from being dominated by Citroën to being utterly dominated by VW.

 Polo R WRC at the 2014 Rally Sweden, note the impressive suspension travel.(https://commons.wikimedia.org/wiki/File:2014_rally_sweden_by_2eight_dsc1018.jpg)